 Sergey Vernyuk, Esq., 0049: (1) Lawyers regularly include certificates of service as part of the papers served, both in paper form and e-form.
 The rule should clarify the status of an anticipatory certificate-should the certificate always be a separate document, prepared after actual service?
 (2) The bar should be educated on the proposition that a certificate need not be included in a disclosure or discovery paper that is not to be filed.
 (3) Rule 5(d) will continue to direct that "discovery requests and responses," including "depositions" and "requests for documents [etc.]" not be filed.
 Does this mean that a Rule 45 subpoena to produce must not be filed as a discovery request to produce documents?
 (4) The separation of the certificate requirement from its place in the present rule creates an ambiguity.
-Present Rule 5(d) directs that the certificate is never filed if the paper is never filed, given the direction that disclosures and most discovery papers are to be filed only when the court orders filing or when used in the action.
-Proposed Rule 5(d)(1)(B) says that the certificate even though the paper has not been, and may never be, filed.
+Present Rule 5(d) directs that the certificate be filed when the paper is filed, a reasonable time after service.
+That means that the certificate is never filed if the paper is never filed, given the direction that disclosures and most discovery papers are to be filed only when the court orders filing or when used in the action.
+Proposed Rule 5(d)(1)(B) says that the certificate must be filed within a reasonable time after service; on its face it contemplates filing the certificate even though the paper has not been, and may never be, filed.